-London Tube stations shut as UK government considers lockdown in capital
+London Tube stations close but UK government plays down prospect of full lockdown

-London (CNN)London's Tube network is closing dozens of stations and limiting its service from Thursday, as people in the British capital brace for a possible coronavirus lockdown in the coming days.
+London (CNN)London's Tube network is closing dozens of stations and limiting its service from Thursday, but the British government attempted to play down the prospect of an imminent coronavirus lockdown in London.

-Up to 40 stations have been shut across London and the night tube service will be suspended at weekends, Transport for London has announced.
+Up to 40 stations across London were being closed on Thursday and the night tube service will be suspended at weekends, Transport for London announced.

 The order comes as the city's mayor Sadiq Khan urged Londoners not to travel unless it is essential to do so.